IgniteUI/igniteui-docfx/jp/components/grid.md

 }
 ```

-It is good to keep in mind that in order to have a better performance **igx-grid** cache all summaries and recalculate them if you perform CRUD operation over you data.
+It is good to keep in mind that in order to improve performance, **igx-grid** cache all summaries and recalculate them if you perform CRUD operations over your data.
 But if your data source is modified outside the **igx-grid**, you need to explicitly force the **igx-grid** to recalculate your summaries by invoking the method `clearSummaryCache()`.

 ```typescript
 <igx-grid #grid1 [data]="data" [autoGenerate]="false" height="800px" width="800px" (onColumnInit)="initColunm($event)" >